Differentially Private Optimizers Can Learn Adversarially Robust Models

 We emphasize that, our results on the $l_\infty$ attacks is generally extendable to $l_2$ attacks.
-Put differently, we show that DP models can be adversarially robust and Pareto optimal under both $l_\infty$ and $l_2$ attacks. \begin{corollary}[Extension to $l_2$ attacks] All theorems hold for $l_2$ attacks by changing $\gamma\to\gamma/\sqrt{d}$. \end{corollary}
+Put differently, we show that DP models can be adversarially robust and Pareto optimal under both $l_\infty$ and $l_2$ attacks\footnote{In DP deep learning, the clipping is on the gradient level under $l_2$ norm (see Footnote 1), regardless of the $l$ norm in adversarial attacks, which are on the sample level, i.e. on $\x_i$.}. \begin{corollary}[Extension to $l_2$ attacks] All theorems hold for $l_2$ attacks by changing $\gamma\to\gamma/\sqrt{d}$. \end{corollary}

 \begin{remark} Theorem 2 gives sufficient and necessary condition for the DP classifier to be more robust than all classifiers at one attack magnitude $\gamma^*$; Theorem 3 gives sufficient but not necessary condition for the DP classifier to be more robust than one classifier (the natural one) at many attack magnitudes. \end{remark}